 Chiltern Rangers is a social enterprise working with local communities to provide practical habitat management of the woodlands, chalk grassland, commons, ponds and chalk streams in the Chilterns’ area.

-We are proud to announce that for 2016 we welcomed 3,398 volunteers who contributed 9,569 hours of work to help us achieve this.
+We are proud to announce that for 2017 we welcomed 4269 volunteers who contributed 13660 hours of work towards this.
 Find out more about what we do and how our volunteers help us in the videos below.

 I wanted to say a huge thank you for being a part of our Community Morning this year and making our staff feel so welcomed and accommodated with your organisation.
 Everyone was buzzing in the office yesterday afternoon.Amy - Red Kite housing

 The entire team thoroughly enjoyed the day and it was great to be out of the office.
 It was a thoroughly well organised day that you had clearly put a lot of effort into.
 We would love to visit you again in the future with any projects you have.Paul Kerr